transpect/unwrap-mml/README.md

     <xsl:apply-templates mode="unwrap-mml"/>
 </xsl:template>
 ```

+You can configure at which size an equation won't be unwrapped.
+Therefore, you
+can set a limit for the maximum numbers of operators.
+If an equation has more
+operators than the operator limit, it won't be unwrapped.
+Please note that the
+operator limit represents `<mo>`s except those which contain parentheses or
+just whitespace.

 Note: unwrap-mml requires that MathML comes with the namespace URI
 `http://www.w3.org/1998/Math/MathML`.
 If this is not the case, you must attach